 2. Clarify roles and tasks

 The next step is meeting with your team members one-on-one to communicate the priorities and expectations for their roles.
-First of all, describe the top two or three high priority tasks you want them to focus on.
+First of all, describe the top two or three high-priority tasks you want them to focus on.
 Then estimate the time your employees should devote to these tasks.
 At the same time, help them understand the quality of the work you are expecting.
 Then make sure to explain the result you are trying to achieve.
 And finally, get out of their way—give your employees the freedom to work in the best manner possible.

 3. Give and receive feedback

-Develop a culture of trust in your team, providing constructive, meaningful feedback on a regular basis.
+According to experts from US Essay Writers, you need to develop a culture of trust in your team, providing constructive, meaningful feedback on a regular basis.
 For instance, ask about the challenges your employees face, how you can help them slice their time more effectively, and whether they need more resources.
 Don’t hesitate to use the following questions in order to make the feedback process easier:

 -- Are the established objectives still relevant?